 I remember my first evening walk down Baggot Street Upper Dublin.
 The sun was setting over the Grand Canal nearby, much like the gentle evening strolls people enjoy around Poolbeg Street Dublin, where the city slows down just enough to be noticed.
 Professionals in sharp suits were spilling out of beautiful pubs.
-The air felt energetic yet very sophisticated.
+The air felt energetic yet sophisticated.
 It is a place where history meets modern success.

-This stretch of 0.8km is a lifeline for the city, linking St. Stephen’s Green all the way to the Grand Canal Dock.
-Residents fondly refer to this mid-20th-century era as “Baggotonia,” as it was the home of the most accomplished writers and journalists.
-Even today, it remains the most elite social setting within Dublin.
-Let us delve into what truly makes this street stand out.
+This 0.8 km stretch is a lifeline for the city, linking St. Stephen’s Green all the way to Grand Canal Dock.
+Residents fondly referred to this mid-20th-century era as “Baggotonia,” as it was home to many accomplished writers and journalists.
+Even today, it remains one of the most well-known social spots in Dublin.
+In this guide, you will find what truly makes Baggot Street Upper Dublin stand out.

-• Find the top Victorian pubs.
+- Find the top Victorian pubs.

-• Pay the finest-rated Italian diners a visit with me.
+- Pay the finest-rated Italian diners a visit with me.

-• Visit the historical Georgian Mile at your back and call.
+- Visit the historical Georgian Mile at your back and call.

 The “Georgian Mile” and Local History